dghubble/go-twitter/examples/README.md

 To make requests as an application, create a `twitter` `Client` and get public Tweets or timelines or other public content.

     go run app-auth.go

+## Streaming API

+A user access token (OAuth1) is required for Streaming API requests.
+See above.

+    go run streaming.go

+Hit CTRL-C to stop streaming.
+Uncomment different examples in code to try different streams.